B612-Concept/b612-concept-site/content/sceneContainer.md

 ---
+question: What does space mean to you?
 reflection_scene:
   body: Sample Body
   title: A space to reflect and think freely?
-question: Bonjour.
-What do you need today?
 safe_scene:
   title: A space to feel safe?
   body: ''